alexbfree/thesis/src/chapter-7.md

 There are two ways to consider this problem - one starting with the data, and another starting with the user.

-Starting with the data, and considering the different types of data that a user might be able to gather from a across their digital life, I was able to identify that each datapoint or dataset is likely to have properties which determine _what can be done with it_.
+Starting with the data, and considering the different types of data that a user might be able to gather from a across their digital life, I identified that each datapoint or dataset is likely to have properties which determine _what can be done with it_.
 A number of possibilities are shown in Figure X:

 ![Figure X: Attributes of Data](./src/figs/figX-data-attributes.jpg)